-At the end of 2016, 228,600 auto repair shops were operating in the United States.
-That number is similar to a decade ago, before the recession, and is expected to continue rising.
+At the end of 2017, 229,000 auto repair shops were operating in the United States.
+That number is similar to a decade ago, and is expected to continue rising regardless of the economy.

 Here are six marketing ideas for auto repair shops that not only keep customers coming back, but also expand your clientele: